Cross-Browser Compatibility Testing — What Browsers Should You Test?

 Top 3: Chrome, Safari, Edge

-Most businesses ignore Antarctica thinking about its low population of approximately 5000 people residing near science stations.
+Most businesses ignore Antarctica thinking of its low population of approximately 5000 people residing near science stations.
 It is interesting to know, even in such extreme situations and with the widest reach of the internet, which browser Antarcticans prefer when they browse the internet in such conditions.
 The continent matters because it has shown mixed trends related to browser preferences that make it necessary for businesses to keep an eye on them.
 In Antarctica, there has been a consistent struggle between the browsers to be on top.
 Google Chrome still manages to be the most preferred browser, followed by Internet Explorer, Safari, Firefox, etc.

 Top 3: Chrome, IE, Safari.